 - Step 5: Google Cloud Console will depict all the transfer setup details, including a Resource name for this transfer.
 This is what the final result of the Heroku for PostgreSQL to BigQuery export looks like:

 This blog talks about the different methods you can implement to integrate Heroku for PostgreSQL to BigQuery seamlessly: using custom scripts and a no-code Data Pipeline solution, Hevo.
-It also gives a brief introduction to the key features and benefits of Heroku for PostgreSQL and Google BigQuery before diving into Heroku for Postgresql to Bigquery integration methods.

 Visit our Website to Explore Hevo